devopsacademyau/academy/classes/03class/aws/README.md

 You could probably have been asking yourself: if I have two servers running my website, how my clients will access both of them?

-This is where [Load Balancers](#aws-load-balancer) will help balancing requests through your array of servers created by an ASG.
+This is where [Load Balancers](#aws-load-balancer) will help to balance requests through your array of servers created by an ASG.
 [Load Balancers](#aws-load-balancer) will be introduced later in this article.

-ASG are described in 3 key components:
+ASG is described in 3 key components:

 - Groups
-  - a group treats an array of server as one logical resource.
+  - a group treats an array of servers as one logical resource.
 When creating a group you have to specify its minimum, maximum and desired number of EC2 instances.
     - minimum: have at least this minimum of EC2 instances online
     - maximum: have this maximum of EC2 instances online
     - desired: try to keep this desired number